Liancourt Rocks: Climate

 Owing to their location and small size, the Liancourt Rocks can have harsh weather.
 If the swell is greater than 3 to 5 metres, then landing is not possible, so on average ferries can only dock about once in forty days.
 Overall, the climate is warm and humid, and heavily influenced by warm sea currents.
-Precipitation is high throughout the year (annual average—1383.4 mm), with occasional snowfall.
+Precipitation is high throughout the year (annual average—about 1,048 to 1,400 mm), with occasional snowfall.
 Fog is common.
 In summer, southerly winds dominate.
 The water around the islets is about 10 C in early spring, when the water is coldest, warming to about 24 C in late summer.